Generalised M\"obius Categories and Convolution Kleene Algebras: Introduction

-Beyond these fundamental results, \cref{thm:main-theorem} allows constructing convolution Kleene algebras on Möbius categories with many objects, where previously only convolution quantales could be obtained.
-These constructions work for suitable relational monoids, which we conceal here to keep explanations simple. \begin{itemize} \item The interval temporal logics~\cite{Moszkowski12} used in program verification ressemble incidence Kleene algebras on categories of closed intervals on linear orders -- categories with many objects.
-Previously, semantics for quantitative variants, including duration and mean value calculi, have been formalised via incidence quantales~\cite{DongolHS21}.
-Now, \cref{thm:main-theorem} supplies the missing Kleene star -- the chop-star of interval temporal logic -- for semantics based on incidence Kleene algebras (\cref{ex:conv-kas}).
+Beyond these fundamental results, \autoref{thm:main-theorem} allows constructing convolution Kleene algebras on arbitrary Möbius categories, where previously only convolution quantales could be obtained, a more restricted class.
+This works for suitable relational monoids, but we conceal them here to keep explanations simple. \begin{itemize} \item The interval temporal logics~\cite{Moszkowski12} and duration calculi~\cite{ZhouH04} used in program verification ressemble incidence Kleene algebras on categories of closed intervals on linear orders -- categories with many objects.
+Previously, semantics for quantitative variants have been formalised via incidence quantales~\cite{DongolHS21}.
+Now, \autoref{thm:main-theorem} supplies the missing Kleene star -- the chop-star of interval temporal logic -- for more faithful semantics based on incidence Kleene algebras (\autoref{ex:conv-kas}).